fabianzwinge/mindmate/readme.md

 When a **negative or emotionally difficult message** is detected, MindMate recognizes a bad mood and responds with empathy.

 ![Bad Mood](resources/bad_mood.png)
 ---

-## 📝 Note

-- Only **English** is supported.
-- The application is hosted on the **Render Free Plan**.
-Once the allocated free usage hours are exhausted, the backend service, model API service, and frontend may be suspended until the end of the month.

----

 ## 🛠️ Prerequisites for Local Development